 In 1951, Bugbee became curator of art at PPHM.
 He contributed five murals in Pioneer Hall and eventually gave 200 of his works to our permanent collection.
 In 1961, Bugbee married Olive Vandruff, a successful wildlife painter from Kerrville, Texas, who succeeded him as art curator after his death in 1963.

 The H.D.
-Bugbee Gallery showcases a rotation of our collection of 1,000 works by Bugbee and Vandruff and includes a detailed reconstruction of Bugbee’s studio.
+Bugbee Gallery showcases rotating exhibition and includes a detailed reconstruction of Bugbee's studio.